Erlite/Valerie/README.md

 ### Credits
 ---

 Thanks to everyone at Discord API and C# server for helping me out.
-This bot uses some methods/ideas from Markus Gordathian and AntiTCB Bot's and also other bot's I saw on Discord.
+A special thanks to LupineDream and Dataccountz for suggesting and helping out with the development of Valerie.

 ### Testimonials
 ---